ajaxboy/CS-Fundamentals/README.md

 Type of Code: Algorithms, Challenges, Constests, Data Structures.
 Practice Algo/DS in various formats.

-Languages: Code could be on in (or multiple) of these languages: PHP, Python, Golang or NodeJS
+Languages: Each Code will be either in one or more of these languages (or multiple) : PHP, Python, Golang or NodeJS